“It Feels Too New”: Why Waiting on GEO Is Risky Business

 Businesses don’t adopt technologies because they feel comfortable.

-They adopt them because customer behavior has already changed.
+em because customer behavior has already changed.

 AI-powered search is here.